Early Years Foundation Stage

 Communication & Language

-Giving children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves; and to speak and listen in a range of situations
+Giving children opportunities to experience a rich language environment; to develop their confidence and skills in communicating their needs and developing language and vocabulary.
+Reading to children and engaging them in stories, rhymes and poems.

-Providing opportunities for young children to be active and interactive; and to develop their co-ordination, control, and movement.
-Children are also helped to understand the importance of physical activity, and to make healthy choices in relation to food.
+Providing opportunities for young children to be active and interactive; and to develop their strength, co-ordination and movement.
+Children are also helped to understand the importance of physical activity, and to make healthy choices enabling them to lead healthy and active lives.
+Gross motor skills to develop balance and spatial awareness and fine motor skills to help hand-eye co-ordination, puzzles, small tools.

 Personal, Social and Emotional Development

-Helping children to develop a positive sense of themselves, and others; to form positive relationships and develop respect for others: to develop social skills and learn how to manage their feelings: to understand appropriate behaviour in groups; and to have confidence in their own abilities.
+Helping children to develop a positive sense of themselves and others through strong, warm and supportive relationships and supported to manage emotions.
+To form positive relationships and develop respect for others, to develop social skills, make friendships and learn how to resolve conflicts peaceably.
+Have confidence in own abilities and learn to look after and manage their own personal needs independently.

 Children are also supported in four specific areas, through which the three prime areas are strengthened and applied

-Encouraging children to link sounds and letters and to begin to read and write.
+Encouraging children to develop a life-long love of reading.
 Children are given access to a wide range of reading materials (books, poems and other written materials) to ignite their interest.
+Talking to children, reading and sharing books, stories and singing together.
+Recognising words with the same initial sound, articulating ideas and structuring them in speech, before writing.

-Providing children with opportunities to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shapes, spaces and measures.
+Providing children with opportunities to develop and improve their skills in counting, understanding and using numbers.
+Introducing mathematical vocabulary and opportunities for children to develop reasoning skills across all areas of mathematics including shape, space and measures.

 Understanding the World

-Guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.
+Guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places and the environment.
+Listening to stories, non-fiction, rhymes and poems to foster their understanding of the world we live in.

 Expressive Arts and Design

-Enabling children to explore and play with a wide range of media and materials, as well as providing opportunities and encouragement for sharing their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance, role-play, and design and technology.
+Enabling children to explore and play with a wide range of role play, media and materials, as well as providing opportunities and encouragement to develop their artistic and cultural awareness supporting their imagination and creativity.

 Implementing the EYFS